cloudogu/gitops-playground/docs/Developers.md

 ``

 ### Options
+// TODO: Was hat's hiermit auf sich? wer? wie? was? wo?
 - `help` - Print this help text and exit
 - `url` - The Jenkins-URL to connect to
 - `user`- The Jenkins-User for login